Activate Your Burner

 So What’s the Alternative?

-For the first time in a long time, there is a credible alternative payment rail.
+For the first time in a long time, there's a real alternative.

 Stablecoins are dollar-pegged digital currencies like USDC or USDT.
 They move over open blockchain networks instead of card networks.
-Fees can be meaningfully lower than cards, and the economics are fundamentally different.
-This doesn’t mean you replace your current setup overnight.
+Fees can be meaningfully lower, and the cost structure is different.
+This doesn't mean you replace your current setup overnight.
 It means you can finally consider a payment method built on different incentives.

-Stablecoins change the economics of payments, but on their own they aren’t a point-of-sale system.
+Stablecoins change the math on payments, but on their own they aren't a point-of-sale system.
 To work in the real world, they need to feel as simple and familiar as tapping a card.
-That’s the gap we’re addressing with Burner Terminal.
+That's what Burner Terminal is for.

 Burner Terminal